 Appreciating your unique teammates in unique ways to optimize retention, engagement & productivity

 As strategists, especially when we’re in the startup world, we don’t want to reinvent the wheel.
 We want to use evidence-based practices and constantly check our progress with data, metrics and KPIs.
-When it comes to people, some things are not so black and white – their needs and motivations are all different shades of gray.
+When it comes to people and optimize retention, some things are not so black and white – their needs and motivations are all different shades of gray.
 Therefore, ways to recognize them are not one-size-fits all, meaning each employee will need something different to stay in the job, to remain engaged, and to be productive, according to a study from Walden University’s College of Management and Technology earlier this year.
 Ways to recognize them are even more tough if your team is remote.

 In comes the trend of personalized employee recognition.
 C-Suite need to consider that not all employees FEEL recognized by the same things.
 One may love to be part of the growing team.
 Another may like to share their ideas and feel heard.
 Yet another might really enjoy happy hours and holiday parties.
 And the remaining employees might like praise, a hand-written note, or a massage, respectively.